truecharts/website/src/content/docs/guides/volsync-backup-restore.md

 :::note[Bucket Creation]

-You do not have to manually create the bucket beforehand, although this is recommended to ensure the bucket's name is available beforehand.
+You do not have to manually create the bucket beforehand, although this is recommended to ensure the bucket's name is available beforehand

 :::